motheblackcat/lk/README.md

 You can test the current build here: https://motheblackcat.github.io

+What was done:

+- Dynamic SWeapon UI

 Upcoming Features / Improvements:

 - Fancy Start Menu
 - Options menu
 - Fancy stage start (tbd)
+- Inventory / Info Menu
 - Secondary weapon system remake:
-    * Get prefab
-    * UI for sweapon with selectable sweapon from keys / menu
+  - Switch Sweapon with player controls and menu
-    * Make animations for Sweapons on impact depending on type of weapon / col?
+  - Make animations for Sweapons on impact depending on type of weapon / col?
-    * Add air throw animation
+  - Add air throw animation
+  - Should SWeapons usage be limited?
+(Magic?)
+- Bigger sword?
+- Change Sword and Armors (And other equipment like speed boots or double jump jewelry?)

 Known Bugs / Things to check: